Rozdandy/africadelishms3/README.md

 ### Tools

-* **Git**: It was used for version control which uses the Gitpod terminal to commit to Git and Push codes to GitHub
+* **Git**: It was used for version control which uses the Gitpod terminal, Git was used to commit and Push codes to GitHub.
 * **GitHub**:         [GitHub](https://github.com/) Developer used GitHub as a project repository to save.
 * **Gitpod**:         [GitHub](https://www.gitpod.io/) The project used the Gitpod IDE as my workspace to develop the website.
 It is linked to GitHub repository to store data when coding.
 * **Icons**:          [Font Awesome](https://fontawesome.com/) Social Media Icons were taken from this site.
 * **Balsamiq**:       [Balsamiq](https://balsamiq.com/) The site was used to create the wireframes during the design stage of the project.

- ## Front-End Technologies
+### Front-End Technologies

 * [**HTML**](https://developer.mozilla.org/en-US/docs/Web/HTML): HTML/HTML5 the language used to create and as the markup text to add content to the website.
 * [**CSS**](https://developer.mozilla.org/en-US/docs/Web/CSS): It provides the styling for the website.